Shruti733/PyBer_Analysis/README.md

 Following recommendations can be provided based on the above analysis:

 1. Average fare per ride in the rural cities is on the higher side, which needs to be reduced in comparison with other city types.
-By this affordability in the rural cities can be improved.
+By this change, affordability in the rural cities can be improved.

 2. Average fare per ride in suburban cities is also higher, which is affecting the number of rides in suburban cities.
 By reducing the fare per ride, an increase in the number of rides can be expected.